 My parents got their first computer when I was about five or six years old.
 I vividly remember how my Dad showed us kids this magical device with which you could do all kinds awesome stuff (his demonstration of Prince of Persia completely blew my mind).
 The following years my brother and I tinkered around with every single computer our family got.
 Our main goal always was to get our computer games running which often required a massive amount of messing with the operating system.
 Our early efforts mostly didn’t work out as expected and we ended up with a broken system and annoyed parents.
 But it was worth it.
 Both of us had fun tinkering around and the incentive of getting a computer game started was enough for us to spend hours finding out a way run it.
 I loved the spirit of tinkering around, even though neither of us truly understood what we were doing (we were about 8 or 9 at that time after all).

-In my teenager years (I must have been around 13) I got my first personal computer.
-I remember spending a great amount of time in a couple of IRC channels, having a great time with several other guys I met through some forums on the www.
+In my teenage years (I must have been around 13) I got my first personal computer.
+I remember spending a great amount of time in a couple of IRC channels, having a great time with several other folks I met through forums on the www.
 These were the days that got me hooked on programming.
 Inspired by my IRC mates I wanted to write my own website without having a clue how to do so.
 It was the time of hosting services like Beepworld and Geocities that were notorious for hosting furiously blinking, seizure-provoking websites assembled with WYSIWYG editors.
 But that was not what I wanted.
 I wanted to create a website professionally.
 I wanted to learn how to do this by hand.
 WYSIWYG editors were out of question.
 I figured out I had to learn HTML first.
-So I studied everything, I could find on SELFHTML, a very popular German resource about HTML at that time (and apparently it’s still going strong).
-My first attempts using HTML and CSS were obviously crude and not really successful, but after a couple of weeks of intensive learning and writing, I launched my first website: stultus.org.
+So I studied everything I could find on SELFHTML, a very popular German resource about HTML at that time (and apparently it’s still going strong).
+My first attempts using HTML and CSS were obviously crude and not really successful, but after a couple of weeks of intensive learning and writing, I launched my first website.
 Without relevant content and no concept beyond “that’s my website!”
 I quickly came to the conclusion, that I needed to do something more with my website.
 One of my IRC mates told me about PHP and that this was the way to go, if I wanted to create “real” and “dynamic” websites.
 I bought my first book on PHP at age 14 and with extensive coaching of the same guy in IRC I finally had my first website running using PHP and a crudely written CMS with very basic features and a MySQL database as backend.
 To this day I own this domain and I feel quite nostalgic about it.
 There’s nothing left on there, however.

 After finishing school in 2008 I stumbled upon a job ad from Bertelsmann in Gütersloh.
 They were looking for people to work at Bertelsmann, do a training as IT specialist (Fachinformatiker) and make a Bachelor’s degree in Business Information Systems (Wirtschaftsinformatik which is a quite popular German major combining Computer Science, Information Systems and Economics, to name a few).
 The opportunity to study at university (i.e. university of applied sciences) and work on a rotating basis seemed a great idea to me, so I applied.
 After an assessment as you would expect from a big enterprise such as Bertelsmann I got a letter offering me a job for the Bachelor of Science program.
 I was overjoyed and agreed on the offer.
 This was an opportunity to get a solid professional foundation for all my amateurish hacking efforts the years before.
 I would be taught a broad spectrum of knowledge at university and have the opportunity to work on real projects with real people and real customers.
 How cool was that?